Guppitus/CREAM/README.md

 # CREAM
 Cache Raps Everything Around Me

 CREAM is a caching mechanism that can return values for keys.
-CREAM uses references, parameterized types, and sychronization.
+CREAM uses soft referenced values, parameterized types, and sychronization.